+Are extension tubes worth it?
 Should you go for genuine Canon extension tubes or go with a third party manufacturer?
-This article will help you choose between using extension tubes made by Canon or tubes made for Canon by other manufacturers.
+This article will look at the advantages and disadvantages and help you choose between using extension tubes made by Canon or extension tubes made for Canon by other manufacturers.

 You have many choices for macro photography accessories but extension tubes are one of the most affordable gadgets to use for close-up photography.
 Whether you are a newbie Canon shooter or an enthusiast looking to have some fun with shooting macro, extension tubes will be fun for you to play with.

-Extension tubes go between the camera and it's regular lens.
-They are attached directly to the camera body and the camera lens is then attached to the tube(s).
+Extension tubes go between the camera and your regular lens.
+They extend the distance form the lens to the camera's sensor and enable much closer focusing.
+Extension tubes are attached directly to the camera body and then the lens is attached to the extension tube.

-They simply reduce the minimum focusing distance and are most effective with normal focal length lenses and moderate telephoto lenses.
+These tubes have no optical elements inside.
+They simply reduce the minimum focusing distance between the camera and the subject.
+Canon extension tubes are most effective with normal focal length lenses and moderate telephoto lenses.
 Long telephoto lenses have such a long minimum focus distance that the use of extension tubes is least effective.

-Extension tubes don't work well at all with very wide-angle lenses.
-You make out better by using extension tubes with a normal or telephoto lens.
+Extension tubes don't work well as with very wide-angle lenses.
+You make out better by using extension tubes with a normal focal length or telephoto lens.
 My own favorite combination has been to use them with my Canon 85mm f1.8 prime lens.
 Longer telephoto lens settings give you a more comfortable working distance to your close-up subjects.

-You can't get the same magnification as you can with a true dedicated macro lens, but you can get some great close-ups while working at a comfortable distance from your subject when using normal or moderate telephoto lenses.
+You don't get the exact same magnification as you can with a true dedicated macro lens, but you can get some great close-ups while working at a comfortable distance from your subject when using normal or moderate telephoto lenses.

-Assuming you find a high quality alternative that works flawlessly with your Canon camera, it makes no economic sense to buy the brand name accessory when you can get the same benefits from a more affordable alternative choice.
+Assuming you find a high quality alternative that works flawlessly with your Canon camera, it may not make economic sense to buy the brand name accessory when you can get the same benefits from a more affordable alternative choice.

 Read extension tube reviews carefully.
 There will be virtually no difference in the quality of your macro photos no matter what brand of extension tube you use.
-The original lens you use and your focusing technique will dictate the quality of your photos.
+The original lens you use, the lighting, your composition techniques, and the accuracy of your focusing will determine the quality of your photos.
 Since there are no glass lens elements involved (they are essential hollow tubes) there will be no image quality differences.

 The consideration to pay attention to is how well they attach and if they stay attached securely.
 By far, the biggest complaint talked about in buyer reviews with extension tubes that were not made by Canon is related to their attaching mechanisms.

 Many buyers had the extension tubes get permanently stuck to the lens and other buyers had the mechanisms fail to hold the lens or camera securely.
 The latches simply didn't work.
-I have never had this issue with the Opteka set of extension tubes that I use.
+I never had this issue with the Opteka set of extension tubes that I used.

 The set of extension tubes made by Kenko had the highest ratings by far and were cheaper then buying just one Canon 25mm extension tube.